Sprinkles and Sprouts

 Recipe Adaptations

-These are all just suggestions and things that have worked in our test kitchen, but it is your dinner, so adapt it to suit your family.
+These are just suggestions and things that have worked in my test kitchen for my family, but it is your dinner, so adapt it to suit your family.
 That is the beauty of cooking; we can all create our own delicious meals.

-• Change the ground/minced beef: You can swap it for lamb, chicken, pork, or turkey.
+• Change the ground/minced beef: You can swap it for lamb, chicken, pork or turkey.
 Or use a mixture.
-A Pork and Beef combination is a favorite in our house.
+A pork and beef combination is a favorite in our house.

 • Add mushrooms: You can finely chop mushrooms and cook them with the onions.
 Or add sliced mushrooms when you add the beef.